smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 SDL Core is not able to check that two different transports belong to the same device.

 For a device connected by two different transport types, SDL will understand this as two different devices.

+HMI is not able to check if certain application is connected to the same WiFi network as HMI does without establishing TCP connection and starting service on secondary transport.
+Such behavior is required to avoid sending redundant `JoinNetwork` to mobile and to avoid showing confusing user consent popup.

 ## Alternative solutions